 But now as the application/software are feature-rich and becoming complex, they have to have a great user experience in order to be effective and compete in the market.
-User-centered design is an iterative process where you take an understanding of the users and their context as starting point for all design and development.
+User-centered design is an iterative process where you take an understanding of the users and their context as a starting point for all design and development.

 UX is important because it fulfills the user’s needs and provides positive experiences to keep them loyal to the brand.
 You could have the best application/software in terms of aesthetics and code but if it lacks the UX perspective, it will be left behind.
-Well thought-out UX approaches are essential for making it successful.
+Well-thought-out UX approaches are essential for making it successful.
 It ensures the user interaction simple and easy.

 UX experience is critical to the success or failure of an application/software in the market and there are seven factors that influence the UX:

 If an application has no purpose, then it is likely to be able to compete against the ones that are useful for the market.
-It needs to have a meaning.
+It needs to have meaning.

 A user gets attracted to the effectiveness and efficiency of an application and usability plays a vital role in enabling this objective.
 What would be the usability if a computer game with 3 sets of control pads as people tend to have 2 hands?
 None at all.

 If users can’t find it, they are not going to buy it.
-It needs to be visible and easy to find and same goes for the content within.
+It needs to be visible and easy to find and the same goes for the content within.
 Users will lose interest if the information within is hard to get to.